 Both SpareFare and TransferTravel allow you to sell airline tickets, hotel reservations and complete vacation packages (if you’ve booked both hotel and airline reservations through a travel agent).
 You can also sell travel vouchers, which are the credits issued by airlines if you’ve ever been bumped from a flight (even if the airline isn’t one that allows name changes on tickets).

-On the other hand, TransferTravel does have a few additional options built into its site that SpareFare doesn't currently offer.
-Namely, buyers can find railway tickets, festival tickets and cruise reservations.
-So if you've had to cancel a cruise or a train ride from Bruges to Berlin, TransferTravel is your best bet.
+In comparison, TransferTravel has additional options built into its site that SpareFare doesn’t currently offer such as railway tickets, festival tickets and cruise reservations.
+So if you need to cancel a cruise or a train ride, TransferTravel is your best bet.

 The better deal: TransferTravel

 Compared to SpareFare, TransferTravel gives travelers a better sampling of the deals available on its homepage.
-But if all you really care about is selling your unwanted plane tickets or getting them at a fraction of the cost, you now have two options to do so.
+But if your goal is selling your unwanted plane tickets or getting them at a fraction of the cost, either is a viable option.